Bo-Dai/CS4641-spring2025/_pages/lectures.md

         <br />
         {{ lecture.title }}
         <br />
-        {% if lecture.slides or lecture.video or lecture.assignment%}
+        {% if lecture.slides or lecture.notes or lecture.assignment%}
         [
             {% if lecture.slides %}
             <a href="{{ lecture.slides }}" target="_blank">slides</a>